Skip to main content

 8. Recombinant proteins

-9. Transgenic animals as models for the study of pathophysiology in humans
+9. Transgenic animals as models for studying human pathophysiology

 10. Basics of gene therapy